-- Sales and Operation Planning (S&OP): Helps with making strategic decisions with sales and operations departments to fulfill demand; businesses may use demand planning and demand forecasting software
+- Sales and Operation Planning (S&OP): S&OP helps make strategic decisions with sales and operations departments to fulfill demand; businesses often leverage demand planning and forecasting software.

-- Master Production Schedules (MPS): Involves independent demand with production schedules where employees may be processing orders from forecasts or requirements from customer orders
+- Master Production Schedules (MPS): MPS involves independent demand with production schedules where employees may be processing orders from forecasts or requirements from customer orders.

-- Distribution Requirements Planning (DRP): Focuses on pushing inventory through the supply chain to help meet demand
+- Distribution Requirements Planning (DRP): DRP focuses on pushing inventory through the supply chain to help meet demand.

-- Demand Forecasting: Helps plan for future customer demand and uses forecasting models
+- Demand Forecasting: Demand Forecasting helps plan for future customer demand and uses forecasting models.

-- Material Requirement Planning (MRP): Coordinates materials that are required to meet dependent demand, where materials and resources have already been allocated to produce products; ensures the materials are available and in stock based on the required quantities
+- Material Requirement Planning (MRP): MRP coordinates materials required to meet dependent demand.
+Materials and resources are allocated to produce products, ensuring the materials are available and in stock based on the required quantities.

 - MRP, which meets dependent demand, is based on requirements to produce a product.

-MRP is run daily to expedite parts and materials that are needed for production runs.
-MPS can be run weekly and varies based on the number of customer orders or the forecasting requirements during the defined time frame.
-They are run separately because they have different functions.
+MRP runs daily to expedite parts and materials needed for production runs.
+MPS can be run weekly and varies based on the number of customer orders or the forecasting requirements during the defined period.
+They run separately based on their distinct functions.

-When a business has requirements for finished good planning, it must reduce its change over time when going from the production of one product to another.
+When a business has requirements for finished goods planning, it must reduce its change over time when going from the production of one product to another.
 Hence the need for an MPS schedule, which can run weekly.
-The MRP is run frequently for suggested action messages that might be required during production.
-It helps the production schedule stay on track.
+The MRP is run frequently for suggested action messages that might be required during production, helping the production schedule stay on track.

 Important aspects of MPS, MRP, and DRP

-When exploring MPS, MRP, and DRP, remember that MPS is generally a sub-process of MRP.
+When exploring MPS, MRP, and DRP, know that MPS is generally a sub-process of MRP.
 It focuses on the products the company has prioritized based on different criteria or optimization.
-A company may schedule a separate MPS to run for these products, before an MRP run occurs, to ensure they correctly plan for the items they are using before the MRP takes place.
+Your company might schedule separate MPS to run for these products before an MRP run occurs to ensure you correctly plan for the items you are using before the MRP occurs.

-Another reason that MRP is required is that an MRP list displays the results the business needs based on their last planning run.
-While some might question why MRP is needed if stock lists are available, changes can take place between runs.
-To help with this, MRP displays any changes in stock quantities, customer receipts, and current stock lists.
+Another reason MRP is required is that an MRP list displays the results the business needs based on their last planning run.
+While you might question why MRP is needed if stock lists are available, changes can occur between runs.
+To help with this, MRP displays any changes in-stock quantities, customer receipts, and current stock lists.

-DRP comes into play because it’s integral for inventory details and distribution activities.
+DRP comes into play because it is integral for inventory details and distribution activities.
 It helps manage the flow of materials as they go to and from the business, warehouse, and distribution center.
-DRP’s focus on materials causes it to work similarly to the way MRP works with manufacturing.
+DRPs focus on materials, which means the process is similar to how MRP works with manufacturing.

-DRP, MRP, and MPS play integral roles that help supply chains monitor each product from end-to-end, or from forecasting to delivery.
+MPS, MRP, and DRP play integral roles that help supply chain planners monitor each product from end-to-end or from forecasting to delivery.